kyleraze/EC320_Econometrics/README.md

 ## Lectures

 The .html versions of the lecture slides allow you to view animations and interactive features, provided that you have an internet connection.
-The .pdf slides don't require an internet connection, but they cannot render the animations or interactive features.
+The .pdf slides don't require an internet connection, but they cannot display the animations or interactive features.

 1. **What is Econometrics?** <br> [.html](https://raw.githack.com/kyleraze/EC320_Econometrics/master/Lectures/01-Introduction/01-Introduction.html) | [.pdf](https://raw.githack.com/kyleraze/EC320_Econometrics/master/Lectures/01-Introduction/01-Introduction.pdf)